 - Jewellery: Stay away from too much jewellery such as large necklaces and bangles, as too much clanging can cause unnecessary distraction.
 Be sure to only wear subtle earrings.
 Your watch should be slim and just wear a wedding band or no rings at all.

 - Make-up: Don’t overdo the make-up, keep it conservative and natural-looking and just a light touch of perfume.

 - Tattoos and piercings: Cover your tattoos and remove facial piercings.

 What men should wear to a job interview

-- Colours: Wear a business shirt of a solid colour, preferably white.
+- Colors: Wear a business shirt of a solid color, preferably white.
 Complete the outfit with a dark blue, black or charcoal two or three-piece suit.
-Make sure your tie is subtle in colour and design.
+Make sure your tie is subtle in color and design.

 - Shoes: Wear shoes that have been polished and make sure they are clean.
-Try to match the colour of your socks to your suit.
+Try to match the color of your socks to your suit.

 - Tattoos and piercings: Be sure to cover your tattoos and remove facial piercings.

 A professional outfit can help you make a strong first impression on a hiring manager, but don’t forget your body language.
 Exhibit good posture and maintain a pleasant, open expression on your face.
 Ultimately you want the hiring manager to picture you in the role and visualize you in their team.